charlesnicholson/nanoprintf/README.md

 nanoprintf is an unencumbered implementation of snprintf and vsnprintf for embedded systems that, when fully enabled, aim for C11 standard compliance.
 The primary exceptions are `double` (they get casted to `float`), scientific notation (`%e`, `%g`, `%a`), and the conversions that require `wcrtomb` to exist.
 C23 binary integer output is optionally supported as per [N2630](http://www.open-std.org/jtc1/sc22/wg14/www/docs/n2630.pdf).
 Safety extensions for snprintf and vsnprintf can be optionally configured to return trimmed or fully-empty strings on buffer overflow events.

+Additionally, nanoprintf can be used to parse printf-style format strings to extract the various parameters and conversion specifiers, without doing any actual text formatting.

 nanoprintf makes no memory allocations and uses less than 100 bytes of stack.
 It compiles to between *~760-2500 bytes of object code* on a Cortex-M0 architecture, depending on configuration.

 All code is written in a minimal dialect of C99 for maximal compiler compatibility, compiles cleanly at the highest warning levels on clang + gcc + msvc, raises no issues from UBsan or Asan, and is exhaustively tested on 32-bit and 64-bit architectures. nanoprintf does include C standard headers but only uses them for C99 types and argument lists; no calls are made into stdlib / libc, with the exception of any internal double-to-float conversion ABI calls your compiler might emit.
 As usual, some Windows-specific headers are required if you're compiling natively for msvc.